Nitinkumar225828/demo-github/README.md

 # demo-github
-It is a demo repository to learn github
+It is a demo repository to learn github.